astrofox-io/website/posts/introducing-astrofox.md

 ### What is it?

 Astrofox is a motion graphics tool for creating audio-reactive visuals synced to music.
 You can combine images and text with audio elements like sound waves and spectrum bars that react to music.
-You can get even more advanced and add effects like blur and glow to enhance your visuals.
+You go further by adding one of many effects like blur and glow to enhance your visuals.
 Then save your work as high-definition videos and share them on social media sites to gain new fans.

 ### Why?